zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 These components are set up by default when you initialize the project.
 In this section, we'd like to have a third Stack Component - Experiment Trackers, which let you track your ML experiment by logging various information about your models, dataset, metrics, etc.

-View the list of types of Stack Componenets [here](https://docs.zenml.io/component-gallery/categories).
+View the list of types of Stack Components [here](https://docs.zenml.io/component-gallery/categories).

-In this section I will show you how to add the Weights and Biases experiment tracker into your stack.
+In this section I will show you how to add the Weights and Biases (W&B) experiment tracker into your stack.

 First, we must register the experiment tracker